google/ExoPlayer/troubleshooting.md

 * To try out playback using the extension in the [demo application][], see [enabling extension decoders][].
 See the README for the extension for instructions on using the extension from your own app.
-* If you're using [DefaultRenderersFactory][], you should see an info-level log line like "Loaded FfmpegAudioRenderer" in logcat when the extension loads.
+* If you're using [`DefaultRenderersFactory`][], you should see an info-level log line like "Loaded FfmpegAudioRenderer" in Logcat when the extension loads.
   If that's missing, make sure the application has a dependency on the extension.
-* If you see warning-level logs from [LibraryLoader][] in logcat, this indicates that loading the native component of the extension failed.
+* If you see warning-level logs from [`LibraryLoader`][] in Logcat, this indicates that loading the native component of the extension failed.
 If this happens, check you've followed the steps in the extension's README correctly and that no errors were output while following the instructions.

 If you're still experiencing problems using extensions, please check the ExoPlayer [issue tracker][] for any relevant recent issues.
 If you need to file